Premiership of Tony Blair: War in Iraq

 46,000 British troops, one-third of the total strength of the British Army (land forces), were deployed to assist with the invasion of Iraq.
 When after the war, no weapons of mass destruction were found in Iraq, the two dossiers, together with Blair's other pre-war statements, became an issue of considerable controversy.
 Many Labour Party members, including a number who had supported the war, were among the critics.
-Successive independent inquiries (including those by the Foreign Affairs Select Committee of the House of Commons, the senior judge Lord Hutton, and the former senior civil servant Lord Butler of Brockwell) have found that Blair honestly stated what he believed to be true at the time, though Lord Butler's report did imply that the Government's presentation of the intelligence evidence had been subject to some degree of exaggeration.
+Successive independent inquiries (including those by the Foreign Affairs Select Committee of the House of Commons, the senior judge Lord Hutton, and the former senior civil servant Lord Butler of Brockwell) have found that Blair honestly stated what he believed to be true at the time, though Lord Butler's report did impl that the Government's presentation of the intelligence evidence had been subject to some degree of exaggeration.
 These findings have not prevented frequent accusations that Blair was deliberately deceitful, and, during the 2005 election campaign, Conservative leader Michael Howard made political capital out of the issue.

 Then Secretary General of the United Nations, Kofi Annan, stated in September 2004 that the invasion was "illegal", but did not state the legal basis for this assertion.
-Prior to the war, the UK Attorney General Lord Goldsmith, who acts as the Government's legal advisor, had advised Blair that the war was legal.
+Prior to the war, the UK attorney general Lord Goldsmith, who acts as the Government's legal advisor, had advised Blair that the war was legal.

 British Armed Forces were active in southern Iraq to stabilise the country in the run-up to the Iraqi elections of January 2005.
 In October 2004, the UK government agreed to a request from US forces to send a battalion of the Black Watch regiment to the American sector to free up US troops for an assault on Fallujah.
 The subsequent deployment of the Black Watch was criticised by some in Britain on the grounds that its alleged ultimate purpose was to assist George Bush's re-election in the 2004 US presidential election.
 As of September 2006, 7,500 British forces remained in Southern Iraq, around the city of Basra.
 After the presidential election, Blair tried to use his relationship with President Bush to persuade the US to devote efforts to resolving the Israeli–Palestinian conflict.